Minnesota legislation aims to sunset community solar program

 Share

 Minnesota has been ahead of the curve when it comes to clean energy.
 In 2023, Gov. Walz signed into law a new climate bill that aims for 100% clean energy by 2040.
-In 2013, Minnesota was the first state to establish a community solar law.
+In 2013, Minnesota was one of the first states to establish a community solar law, having based its program on Colorado’s.

-Now that law is in jeopardy with SF 2855 introduced, which will effectively sunset the state’s community solar garden program on July 31, 2028.
+Now that law is in jeopardy with Senate bill 2855 introduced (and a companion House bill), which will effectively sunset the state’s community solar garden program on July 31, 2028.

 The Coalition for Community Solar Access, MnSEIA, Vote Solar, the Institute for Local Self-Reliance and Solar United Neighbors issued the following joint statement: